Jumbo Mortgage Source

 Higher or Lower?

 But what won’t happen is your ability to use that additional equity as part of your down payment.
-The loan purposes, the lender uses the lower of the appraised value or sales price.
-The appraisal might say $950,000 but your down payment will still be based upon the $925,000.
+For the loan purposes, the lender uses the lower of the appraised value or sales price.
+The appraisal might say $950,000, but your down payment will still be based upon the $925,000.
 If your down payment is 20%, that means 20% of $925,000, or $185,000.

 If the appraisal comes in lower than $925,000, then there’s another issue.
 Because lenders establish a loan amount based upon the lower of the sales price or appraised value, if the appraisal comes in at $900,000, you’ll have to come in with the difference of $25,000 before you even get out of the starting gate in addition to your 20% down payment.
 Most sales contracts have wording that allows you to withdraw your offer should the appraisal come in lower than the sales price.